ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 Each time `Nothing` is bound to a function, `Nothing` results because of the definition of `>>=`.
 Not because of the definition of any particular participating function, but because of the `Maybe` monad itself.
 Any function that consumes a value and produces a `Maybe` result can be dropped and the same behavior results.

-The only usage issue is putting `10` in the `Maybe` type using `return` before beginning.  `Just` would have worked equally well, but `return` is general to any monad.
+The only usage issue is transforming the initial value into a `Maybe` type using `return` before the first call to bind.  `Just` would have worked equally well, but `return` is general to any monad.
 We call this _lifting_ `10` into the `Maybe` type.
 Small price to pay for not managing all of the error handling.
 We can even get rid of that by embedding the expression in a function:

 ```haskell
 f x = (return x) >>= a >>= b >>= c